Aren’t they all full-spectrum LED grow lights?

 These 10 watt chips end up giving you a deeper canopy penetration than 3 watt or 5 watt chips, which is their main advantage.
 Of course, they actually consume far less than 10w.

-They use warm white and cool white diodes, in addition to diodes in multiple colors.
-Most are shades of red or blue.
+They use warm white and cool white diodes, in addition to diodes in red or blue.
 The results are full spectrum lights that work great for any stage of growth.

 Here are the main pros and cons.